mertunsaldi/me462_hockey/docs/client_scenarios.md

    curl -X POST -F 'file=@examples/ball_reflector_client.py' http://localhost:8000/load_scenario
    ```
 3. Connect the PlotClock using the **Connect Pico** button (or POST to
    `/connect_pico`).
+Ensure the Arena Manager marker (ID 0) and at least one
+   PlotClock marker (ID 1) are visible to the camera while connecting.
+The
-The button will turn green once the connection succeeds.
+   button will turn green once the connection succeeds.
 4. Open `http://<host-ip>:8000/` in a browser.
 After uploading the scenario,
    press **Start Scenario** (or POST to `/start_scenario`) to begin execution.
    When a scenario starts, its `on_start()` method runs.
 The built-in